xizhonghua/GreenDC-Summary/model/file/coreModel.md

     - a frequency-independent power component P<sub>ind</sub>, driven by the modules such as memory and I/O subsystem in the active state.
 - In DVS technique, the supply voltage is scaled in almost linear fashion with the processing frequency.
 Consequently, the power consumption of a core can be approximated by
   - P<sub>active</sub> = P<sub>s</sub> + P<sub>ind</sub> + C<sub>e</sub>f^3
+  - where C<sub>e</sub> is a system-dependent constant, reflecting the effective switching capacitance.
+- When a core is not executing any task (idle state), its power consumption is primarily determined by the static power.
+We assume that the static power consumption can only be eliminated by the complete power-down of the core.